-‘Finding your life purpose’ has become a popular catchphrase in our culture of self-empowerment and New Age psychology.
-Experts and self-help gurus all over propagate a life where we should strive to forge a path that is personally significant to us and that reflects on our core values.
+‘Finding your purpose’ has become a popular catchphrase in our culture of self-empowerment.
+Self-help gurus encourage us to forge a path that’s meaningful and which reflect on our core values.

-In our contemporary society, most people living in developed countries have their basic needs met due to modern conveniences and technology.
-This has allowed many of us to evolve into spiritually astute beings who now seek deeper meaning in everyday living.
-As a global community, we have become more attuned to our deep yearning for purpose (whether or not we address this yearning is a different story).
+Today, most people living in developed countries have their basic needs met due to modern conveniences and technology.
+This has allowed many of us to evolve and become more attuned to our natural yearning for purpose

-This rise in consciousness has resulted in a ubiquity of books and blog articles that attempt to show people the way.
-Clearly, we need all the help that we can get to grasp the ambiguity of what it means to live and discover our purpose.
-In fact, I myself was preoccupied by this conundrum for many years.
+This rise in consciousness has led to an ubiquity of books and blog articles to show people the way and demystify this esoteric concept.
+In fact, I myself was preoccupied with discovering my purpose for many years.

-Most of the books I read on this topic espoused the ‘follow your passion’ methodology for finding your purpose.
-This popular approach claims that your purpose is directly connected with the interests and vocations that you are passionate about and wouldn’t mind losing yourself in for hours.
+Most of the books I read espoused that our purpose is directly connected with the interests and vocations that we’re passionate about and wouldn’t mind losing ourselves in for hours at stretch.

-It seems fairly simple and straightforward but the issue is that it doesn’t seem to be working for everyone.
-While it may be the key that unlocks the door for some people, it may not necessarily be the case for others due to the following reasons:
+It seems fairly simple and straightforward but it doesn’t seem to be working for everyone.
+While this may be the key that unlocks the door for some people, it may not be the case for others, due to these two reasons:

-– They don’t have one specific hobby or interest that they are passionate about
+– They don’t have one specific hobby or interest that they’re passionate about.

-The answer is no – you aren’t.
-You’ll find it reassuring to know that many prominent figures in history from various walks of life stumbled upon their life purpose in unconventional ways.
-I’ve collated a list that describes how the initial seeds of purpose were planted within these legends.
+The answer is no. You’ll find it reassuring to know that many prominent figures in history stumbled upon their life purpose in unconventional ways.
+Here are some famous examples:

 Martin Luther King: He resented the racial humiliation that his family faced while growing up in the segregated American south.
 He also lost a friend in his segregated school because the friend’s parents did not want their son to play with a black kid.